vominhtri231/Notes/Java/Core/Enum/Ordinal.md

 Unless you are writing library, you should avoid using ordinal because it is not safe.
-1. Using accociate data if you need ordinal value
+1. Using associate data if you need ordinal value
 2. Using EnumSet if you need bit field
 3. Using EnumMap if you need ordinal index array